 I copied and pasted text, but it doesn't match my formatting

 When copying and pasting text, it's possible to copy over formatting that interferes with Squarespace's CSS.
-This causes your text to appear different than the settings you've enabled in Site Styles.
+This causes your text to display differently than the settings you've enabled in Site Styles.

 To avoid this, we recommend copying and pasting text into a word processing program that eliminates any special formatting, or using a keyboard shortcut to remove formatting.

 - In Windows, press Ctrl + Shift + V when pasting text to remove formatting.

 - On a Mac, press ⌘ + Shift + V when pasting text to remove formatting.

 - You can also paste text with formatting by clicking the clipboard icon.
 If you've already entered text, remove formatting by highlighting the text and clicking the remove formatting icon.